bioinformatics-training/intro-machine-learning-2017/docs/12-appendix.md

 * Learning Tasks - Learning tasks defined on raw data.
 * Challenges - Collections of tasks which have a particular theme.

+### UCI Machine Learning Repository
+Machine learning database at the University of California, Irvine, School of Information and Computer Sciences [@Lichman2013].